jmcoded0/gcp-capstone-recovery/documentation.md

 * Enabling logging for remaining firewall rules to track network traffic.

 These actions were taken to mitigate the risk of unauthorized access and improve network visibility.

+## Project Architecture

+The project simulated a real-world scenario where a retail company, Cymbal Retail, experienced a data breach.
+The architecture involved:

+* A compromised Compute Engine virtual machine (VM) that was used to access sensitive data.
+* A publicly accessible Cloud Storage bucket containing sensitive information.
+* VPC firewall rules that allowed overly permissive access to the network.
+* Security Command Center to identify and view vulnerabilities.

+## Testing and Validation

+The following tests were performed to validate the remediation efforts:

+* Verified the successful creation and configuration of the new VM.
+* Confirmed the removal of public access and restricted permissions on the Cloud Storage bucket.
+* Tested SSH access to the new VM from authorized IP addresses.
+* Verified the deletion of overly permissive firewall rules and the enabling of logging.
+* Confirmed that the PCI DSS 3.2.1 report showed that the vulnerabilities were remediated.